hbradleyiii/ww/README.rst

 commands automatically take care of this linking process.
 This procedure could easily be implemented in other servers and the appropriate commands substituted in this application.

+The ``Vhost.verify`` method first calls the parent ``verify`` which checks existance, permissions, and ownership.
+Then it checks to make sure the virtual host is enabled in apache.
+If the repair flag is set to ``True``, it will attempt to enable itself.

 Module: wp_config
 ~~~~~~~~~~~~~~~~~